vaidyanathanms/SPRInG_PolydispersePolymerBuilder/README.md

     disperse maketype optkeywords optargs
     ```

-    `maketype` can be either `CREATE` or `READ`. `CREATE` corresponds
+    `maketype` can be either `SZTHEORY`, `EXPTDATA` or `READDATA`.

+    `SZTHEORY` generates a set of polydisperse chains using theoretical
+    Schulz-Zimm distribution (see below for options).

-    to generating a set of polydisperse chains from scratch. `READ`
+    `EXPTDATA` generates a set of polydisperse chains according
+     to the experimental data (curves) for the molecular weight distribution
+      of chains (see below).

-    corresponds to the molecular weights (degree of polymerization) of
+     `READDATA` reads a file containing the molecular weights (degree of polymerization) of
-    all the chains from a file.
+     all the chains from a file (see below for format).
 Arguments for each option are
      elaborated below.

+      Examples:

+      ```
+      disperse SZTHEORY 1.50 polydisp.inp 10000
+      disperse sztheory 1.50 polydisp.inp 1000 pditol 8.0 distrange 20
+      disperse readdata molwtdata.dat
+      disperse exptdata exptdata.dat mwmonomer 180 ntrials 20
+      ```

-    * `CREATE`
+    * `SZTHEORY`
       For this case a new file will be generated according to the
       polydispersity value and the number of chains/number of residues
-      per chain.
-If the option is `CREATE`, it should come *after*
-      specifying `num_chains` and `num_resids`.
+      per chain using a Schulz-Zimm distribution.
 Usage for this option
       is as follows:

       ```
-      disperse CREATE PDIval Outputfile ntrials pditol tolerance distrange rangeval
+      disperse sztheory PDIval Outputfile ntrials pditol tolerance distrange rangeval
       ```

       `PDIval` and `Outputfile` corresponds to the target